 How Accidents Affect Rates

 Accidents have a major impact on premiums.
 Depending on your insurer, you can face higher rates if you get into a lot of accidents, even minor ones.
-Each insurance company has unique criteria for determining a bad driving record.
-But too many accidents on your record can make you appear as a sizable risk to file more claims and cost your insurer more money.
+Each company has unique criteria for determining a bad driving record.
+But too many accidents on your record can make you appear as a sizable risk to file more claims and cost your provider more money.

 Note that your claim history is another important factor that insurance carriers look at to decide your rates.
 Per the National Association of Insurance Commissioners (NAIC), your rates are likely to go up if you file too many claims within a short period.

-How a Poor Driving Record Affects Your Car Insurance
+How a Poor Record Affects Your Premium

 You’ll pay more for coverage if you get lots of tickets and accidents.
 But one or more serious offenses can also make you lose your auto policy altogether.
 If you get a DUI, for example, your insurer might cancel your policy.
 If this were the case, you’d have to try to find a high-risk or non-standard company that’s willing to cover you.
 These non-standard companies often charge way more than regular insurance providers.